iQSuite/platform-sdk-python/README.md

 ### Document-based RAG

-Document-based RAG involves creating indices from your documents and performing operations like searching, chatting, and managing documents within these indices.
+Document-based RAG involves creating indices from your documents and performing operations like searching, retrieving content, and managing documents within these indices.
 This section guides you through the various operations you can perform.

 #### Create Index